practicajs/practica/docs/docs/features-reference.md

 # Features and practices

+*WIP*

-This list outlines all the capabilities and roadmap of Practica.js
+This list will outline all the capabilities and roadmap of Practica.js

 Here will come a filter panel to search by categories, what's strategic, and more